Translate

 Two State Impossibility!

-These people, of different nations and mixed clans, were the Arab underclass, vulnerable to corrupt or criminal gang leaders who exploited their absence of nationhood with disastrous affect.
-Since the 1970's rival quasi-political groups, Fattah and Hamas sold themselves as the ones who could establish and lead them to a cohesive Palestinian nation.
+These mixed clans were the Arab underclass, vulnerable to corrupt or criminal gang leaders who exploited their absent nationhood with disastrous affect.
+Since the 1970's rival quasi-political groups, that became Fattah and Hamas, sold themselves as political parties that could establish and lead a cohesive, prosperous Palestinian nation.
 As we know that did not occur, most of their rhetoric promoted self-serving opportunities for individual economic gain at the people's expense.

-The peoples failure to self-govern gave default licenses to orators and benevolent dictators to exploit global antisemitism or anti-Israel sentiment to raise funds for the 'Palestinian cause' and enrich themselves.
-Despite support of liberal democracies, the people have not elected leaders for more than 15 years, yet sponsorship has been abundant.
-Not surprisingly western nations compromised long upheld democratic values and joined others to back anti-Zionist protagonists who suppressed the voices of disparate Arab clans under the thin Palestinian veil.
+The failure to self-govern opened the door to virulent orators, benevolent dictators and criminals who exploited global antisemitism or anti-Israel sentiment to deflect abstract failure, blame Israel and raise funds for the so called anti-Jew 'Palestinian cause' and enrich themselves.
+Despite support of global liberal democracies, these Arabs have not elected representatives for more than 15 years, yet sponsorship from nations has been abundant.
+Not surprisingly western nations compromised their long upheld democratic values and joined others to back anti-Zionist protagonists who suppressed the voices of these disparate Arab clans under the thin Palestinian veil.

 Israeli hostages, presently captive in Gaza, are mostly from liberal Kibbutz families of the South.
 Many have worked tirelessly over decades to assist Gaza residents to gain work opportunities in Israel.
 Now those families are desperately trying to shift their nations priority to the plight of loved ones, against the nations preferred priority to defeat Hamas.
 These families will be politically exploited as globalists fund sponsorship of more domestic unrest and bring Israelis to accept the priority of hostages over destruction of Hamas.

-The so called "Palestinian People" do not exist and never will, but the plight of Arabs who presently live under these corrupt authorities must be presented with a pathway to better lives.
-Israel will ultimately offer them a process to a status as resident alien followed by a multi-year probationary citizenship and ultimately citizenship to the United nation of Israel.
+The so called nation of "Palestinian People" does not exist and never will, but the plight of the Arabs who presently live under these corrupt authorities must be presented with options for better lives.
+Despite attempts by foreign actors to recognize a Palestinian state, Israel will ultimately offer residents pathway to status as an Israeli resident alien followed by a multi-year probationary citizenship and ultimately citizenship to the United nation of Israel.

-Now Israel is, for the first time, facing its toughest challenge.
+Now Israel is, for the first time, facing its toughest challenge, rising anti-Semitism, anti-Zionism and anti Israel pressures.
 It will face rising domestic security costs and heightened domestic rhetoric while it comprehends and prepares for a secure, one state future in which Jewish Sovereignty, from the river to the sea, will finally be constitutionally guaranteed by the equivalent of a Jewish senate.

 Sunday, January 7, 2024